peter-duongGHub/Expense-Tracker/README.md

 ### Users may add expenses
 - Users may input expenses including expense name, amount, date, location & category.
 These expenses will be saved to a CSV file
+### How Users will add expenses
+Users will first be prompted at the main menu to select 1 of 3 options.
+- Execute Peter's Expense tracking application Selecting 1. to execute the application program will send users to a sub menu where users will be prompted to choose from options 1 to 5.
+1. Add & Save Expenses to a CSV File

+After selecting Option 1 within the sub menu, users will be made to enter a while loop with condition "True".

+2. View Expenses
+3. Remove a Specific Expense from a list
+4. Total Expenses, Total based on Category and Subtraction of Expenses from User Inputted Budget
+5. Return to Main Menu

+- View Instructions on how to operate Peter's Expense tracking application
+- Exit the Program

+be included in a while loop condition after selecting option
+"1.
+Add & Save expense to CSV file"

 ### Describe Adding Expenses providing a walkthrough of the logic of the application
 -